 Introverts like to be well-prepared – in regards to attending events, appointments, lectures, exams and so forth.
 I find that I check my belongings several times before I’ve left the house to ensure I haven’t forgotten anything, and usually turn up to lectures or appointments at least half an hour early.
 I struggle to recall the last time I was actually late for something.
 I have added this point to the list of pros, as being well-prepared also demonstrates that introverts tend to possess a sense of reliability.

 While I would consider deep thinking to be a positive attribute, on the other hand, introverts may think too much.
 For as long as I can remember, it has always taken me at least three hours to fall asleep every night, because I cannot switch my mind off.
 I tend to spend absurd amounts of time pondering over some of the bigger questions in life “what is the meaning of life?
 How was the universe created?
-How do blackholes, spacetime and relativity work?
-Will we ever be able to manage climate change?
-How long until humanity develops self-aware AI?”.
+Will we ever be able to manage climate change?”.
 Thinking about these topics on frequent basis can make you feel like your brain is in overdrive a lot of the time.

 Being pre-judged and misjudged: